Working of Carter carburetor, also its construction and working

 - In idling conditions, the engine requires a rich mixture for the combustion, also the throttle valve remains closed in this condition.
 The throttle valve opens when speed increases slowly.

 - When we increase acceleration suddenly, we need the required air-fuel mixture for the engine.
 For this required mixture, we use the Acceleration pump circuit.
 When the engine is accelerated, the plunger connected to the inlet valve moves down and releases the required extra into the choke tube through the jet.

 From this post, we learned about the working of carter carburetor.
-We have also seen 2D diagram of carter carburetor.
-If you have any queries of this post then feel free to mention it in the comment section.
+We have also seen 2D diagram of the carter carburetor.
+If you have any queries about this post then feel free to mention it in the comment section.